legendarycode3/decentralized-stablecoin/README.md

 ## Functions
-The Decentralized Stablecoin protocol exposes a set of public and external functions
+The Decentralized Stablecoin protocol exposes a set of public and external functions through the `DSCEngine` and